thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * is it useful to forbid 2 fights to happen too close to each other?
 It should not happend often actually
     * remove as many str() and int() function as possible, you put too many of them and there must be a clever way to organize this
     * investigate encryption of the database
+    * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/